-Consumer Watchdog's Litigation Director, Pamela Pressley has headed up Consumer Watchdog's legal advocacy and regulatory efforts since 1999.
+Pamela Pressley has headed up Consumer Watchdog's regulatory efforts since 1999.
 Pressley has served as lead counsel in challenges to insurance industry rate hike proposals resulting in savings to California policyholders of $1.7 billion since 2003.

 Additionally, Pressley has led Consumer Watchdog's efforts to enforce Proposition 103's mandates to protect California insurance policyholders against discriminatory practices and premium overcharges, including through rulemaking proceedings before the California Department of Insurance and court actions.
 Pressley has also authored numerous appellate briefs and presented oral argument in cases seeking to enforce Proposition 103 and California’s consumer protection laws.
-Currently, she is prosecuting an enforcement action against Mercury Insurance for its practice of charging illegal brokers fees and is leading a court action against the Department of Managed Health Care seeking an order requiring the agency to order health care plans to cover medically necessary treatment for autism.
+She prosecuted an enforcement action against Mercury for its practice of charging illegal brokers fees that led to the company being fined $27.5 million, the largest penalty ever imposed on a property casualty insurance company in California.
+She also litigated a court action against the Department of Managed Health Care, resulting in a court order requiring the agency to ensure health care plans cover medically necessary treatment for autism.

 Pressley received her B.A. in Sociology from UCLA and her J.D. from Pepperdine University School of Law.
 Before joining Consumer Watchdog, Pressley worked for CALPIRG as its Consumer Attorney and as a staff attorney for the Center for Law in the Public Interest, a non-profit, public interest law firm specializing in consumer, environmental, and civil rights advocacy and litigation.

-Simpson holds a B.A. in philosophy from Harpur College of SUNY Binghamton and was a Gannett Fellow at the Center for Asian and Pacific Studies at the University of Hawaii.
-He has an M.A. in Communication Management from the University of Southern California's Annenberg School for Communication.
+Simpson has a B.A. in philosophy from Harpur College of SUNY Binghamton and holds a Graduate Certificate as a Gannett Fellow from the Center for Asian and Pacific Studies at the University of Hawaii.
+He also has a certificate from the AFL-CIO Organizing Institute.
+In 2006 he was awarded an M.A. in Communication Management from the University of Southern California's Annenberg School for Communication.